 I am an individual with a broad variety of interests, including web design, programming and computer science, music, math, philosophy, and hiking.

-Since 2014, I have been freelancing as a web designer and developer.
+Additionally, I have been freelancing as a web designer and developer since 2014.
 During this time I've had the privilege of working with over a dozen clients on a variety of interesting projects (check out my portfolio for some examples).
 Web design is something I first became interested in over ten years ago, when I quickly consumed my first book on creating websites.
 Since then I have read more books, hundreds of articles, and thousands of forum posts—but most of all I have learned from personal trial and error.
 I have also taken several university courses on web development and computer science, which helped fill in gaps in my knowledge.
 Building websites is highly enjoyable for me because it is simultaneously creative and technically stimulating.

 I am a person who is very drawn to problem solving of all sorts.
 This is probably why I like math so much—it's all problem solving!
 I received a minor in mathematics from the University of Rochester, which included advanced courses such as calculus (of course), linear algebra, topology, probability, and discrete math.
 Later I took additional classes in mathematics and computer science from the University at Albany.
 As a problem solver, I am particularly drawn to puzzles of various sorts (Sudokus are among my favorite).
 If you head over to my projects page, you can see several puzzles and strategic games that I have programmed for the web.
 Enjoy (or not)!

 I began playing the flute at age 8, and ever since then music has played an important role in my life.
 In fact, it was my primary focus for many years.
 I recently graduated from the Eastman School of Music (connected to University of Rochester), which is one of the top schools in the country for flute performance study.
 I received a Bachelor of Music, which included not only rigorous performance training, but also advanced study in music theory and history.
 Over the years I've been successful in many competitions and attended numerous music festivals (my full flute bio appears below).
-While in high school I also picked up the piano, and while I'm not a particularly skilled player, I enjoy it immensely.
+In high school I also picked up the piano, and while I'm not a particularly skilled player, to this day I enjoy it immensely.

 When I am not reading, studying, programming, designing or practicing, I might be outside taking a walk or hike.
 I am a great appreciator of the outdoors.